-GREAT BARRINGTON, MA— Community Access to the Arts (CATA) announces the appointment of two new full-time staff members.
-James Totten joins CATA as the organization’s new Office Manager, and Miranda Nichols joins as Program Associate.
+GREAT BARRINGTON, MA— Community Access to the Arts (CATA) announces the appointment of James Totten as the organization’s new Office Manager.

 James Totten (he/him) comes to CATA from Pietra Studio, a brand-building tech start-up in New York, where he served as Manager of Operations and Merchandising.
 Totten previously served as Marketing Manager and Global Merchandiser with Gap, Inc. and the TJX Companies, Inc. As Office Manager at CATA, Totten will oversee and support all administrative duties in CATA’s fully accessible new building, including an office and two arts studios providing dynamic arts programs for artists with disabilities.

 “I’m excited to be part of an organization with an important mission and positive impact on the community,” says James Totten.
 “Being able to see that impact first hand and work in the arts are huge bonuses for me!”

 CATA is at an especially exciting stage, with a beautiful new building, robust community partnerships, and expanding programs.
 CATA has cultivated strong partnerships with 50 community-based organizations, including disability agencies, residences, and schools to serve over 800 people with disabilities through 1,800 annual arts workshops.
 The nonprofit successfully navigated the challenges of the pandemic financially and artistically, deepening its commitment to artists with disabilities by piloting new art forms, dramatically growing programs for students with disabilities in local schools, and strengthening equity and inclusion initiatives.